Crop Rotation Group

 Troubleshooting

-Flea beetles often chew small holes in bok choy leaves in spring, but are less of a problem in the fall.
+Flea beetles often chew small holes in bok choy leaves in spring, but are less of a problem in the autumn.

 Planting and Harvesting Calendar